-The Black Film Center/Archive and the IU Cinema are celebrating the life and career of filmmaker Michael Schultz on his 80th birthday with “Young, Gifted, and Black: Michael Schultz Celebrates 50 Years in Stage and Screen,” a four-part film series.
+The Black Film Center/Archive and the IU Cinema are celebrating the life and career of filmmaker Michael Schultz on his 80th birthday with “Young, Gifted, and Black: Michael Schultz Celebrates 50 Years in Stage and Screen,” a five-part film series.

 The second screening, To Be Young, Gifted, and Black (1972), is at 6:30 p.m.
 Nov.
 7 in the IU Moving Image Archive Screening Room of the Herman B Wells Library.
 The screening is free, but a reservation is required.

 - Read an article about the series.

 - Learn about the series’s first screening, The Last Dragon.